cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ### Deleted documents

 Whenever a change or deletion is made to an indexed GitLab object (a merge request description is changed, a file is deleted from the master branch in a repository, a project is deleted, etc), a document in the index is deleted.
 However, since these are "soft" deletes, the overall number of "deleted documents", and therefore wasted space, increases.
-Elasticsearch does intelligent merging of segments in order to remove these deleted documents.
+Elasticsearch does the intelligent merging of segments in order to remove these deleted documents.
 However, depending on the amount and type of activity in your GitLab installation, it's possible to see as much as 50% wasted space in the index.

 In general, we recommend simply letting Elasticseach merge and reclaim space automatically, with the default settings.
 From [Lucene's Handling of Deleted Documents](https://www.elastic.co/blog/lucenes-handling-of-deleted-documents "Lucene's Handling of Deleted Documents"), _"Overall, besides perhaps decreasing the maximum segment size, it is best to leave Lucene's defaults as-is and not fret too much about when deletes are reclaimed."_